ocasazza/rust-nix-template/README.md

 # Rust Nix Template

-This is a comprehensive template for Rust projects that provides a fully reproducible development environment using Nix, versioned documentation with Sphinx, and automated releases with `release-plz`.
+This is a comprehensive template for Rust projects that provides a fully reproducible development environment using Nix, versioned documentation with Sphinx, and complete automation for releases, documentation deployment, and dependency management.

-## Features
+## ✨ Features

-- **Reproducible Builds**: A Nix flake (`flake.nix`) provides a consistent development environment for all contributors.
+- **🔄 Reproducible Builds**: A Nix flake (`flake.nix`) provides a consistent development environment for all contributors
-- **Code Coverage**: Integrated code coverage reporting using `grcov`.
+- **📊 Code Coverage**: Integrated code coverage reporting using `grcov` with HTML and LCOV output
-- **Versioned Documentation**: Professional, versioned documentation powered by Sphinx, `sphinxcontrib-rust`, and `sphinx-multiversion`.
+- **📚 Versioned Documentation**: Professional, versioned documentation powered by Sphinx, `sphinxcontrib-rust`, and `sphinx-multiversion`
-- **Automated Releases**: `release-plz` and GitHub Actions work together to automate the entire release process, including changelog generation and publishing to `crates.io`.
+- **🚀 Automated Releases**: Complete semantic versioning with `release-plz` - patch releases on commits, minor on PRs, manual major releases
+- **🌐 GitHub Pages**: Automatic documentation and coverage deployment to GitHub Pages on releases
+- **🤖 Dependency Management**: Automated dependency updates via Dependabot with proper conventional commit formatting
-- **CI/CD**: GitHub Actions workflows for continuous integration and automated releases.
+- **⚡ CI/CD**: Comprehensive GitHub Actions workflows for testing, coverage, documentation, and releases
+- **🔧 Development Tools**: Pre-configured development environment with all necessary tools

 ## Prerequisites